 - Note any changes in risk at each staff handover.
 For example, if cancer has spread to other parts of the body.

 - Know who to call for help in an emergency.
-Check with your manager and your local policy so you know who to contact in an emergency in normal working hours and out of hours.
+Check with your manager and your local policy so you know who to contact in an emergency in normal working hours and out-of-hours.

 - Know how to recognise common emergencies.